bbanting/budgettool/README.md

 - [ ] Compound relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [x] Fix page number display bug
-- [ ] Figure out when to clear highlight
+- [x] Figure out when to clear highlight

 ## Notes